Greetings from the historic town of Malvern in Worcestershire

-This 'hobby' website provides an overview of the Malvern Hills area of the UK, for friends and visitors, including some suggestions for how to get here, where to stay, and what to see.
+Our 'hobby' website provides an overview of the Malvern Hills area of the UK, for friends and visitors, including some suggestions for how to get here, where to stay, and what to see.
+Some of the pages are several years old now, so check for up to date information if you are travelling.

 Our expanding 'History Section' contains short stories about bygone Malvern.
 See, for example, our feature about the Victorian 'mock gothic' houses in Abbey Road and the story about the Victorian 'water cure' Doctors of Great Malvern.
 We hope these will be, at least to some extent, of educational value.